AI-Hypercomputer/maxtext/README.md

 5. View the job's logs in cloud logging.

     The link to your job's cloud logging is printed at the end of `multihost_job` output.
-Additionaly logs are saved to GCS when your job finished, the bucket's URL is also printed by `multihost_job`.
+Additionaly logs are saved to GCS when your job finishes, and this bucket's URL is also printed by `multihost_job`.

 6. Cleanup the QR when finished.